 The Muggin has a higher risk of gaining weight because of overeating.

-Make sure to measure the exact amount of food given on a daily basis and separate it between 2 to 3 meals.
+Make sure to measure the exact amount of food given daily and separate it between 2 to 3 meals.
 A cup to one and a half cups of good quality dry kibble should be enough.

 How Much Exercise Does a Muggin Need?